NateEag/nateeag.com/pages/writing/poetry/happy-new-year.md

 template: essay.html.tmpl
 ---

-As an avid fan of [The Emporer's New Groove](https://www.imdb.com/title/tt0120917/), I make references to it often in day-to-day communication.
+As an avid fan of [The Emperor's New Groove](https://www.imdb.com/title/tt0120917/), I make references to it often in day-to-day communication.